One perennial debate in Christian circles is - “Is the Old Covenant Law for Christians today or do we live by different criteria”?

 As Paul points out, if righteousness could come by law keeping then Christ died for nothing!

-But what was the Law given to Israel (and any others under it) for?
+But what was the Law given to Israel at Sinai (and any others under it) for?

 1 Tim 1:9-11 But we know that the law is good if one uses it lawfully, knowing this: that the law is not made for a righteous person, but for the lawless and insubordinate, for the ungodly and for sinners, for the unholy and profane, for murderers of fathers and murderers of mothers, for manslayers, for fornicators, for sodomites, for kidnappers, for liars, for perjurers, and if there is any other thing that is contrary to sound doctrine, according to the glorious gospel of the blessed God which was committed to my trust.